Doramuh/Doramuh/README.md

-HKCC Student learning C++, java and python
+HKCC Student who knows little C++, java, python and html

 Currently learning data structure

 Also knows minecraft command if this interest you :>

 <!---